You may be surprised at the number of locations available for residents to donate unwanted household items for either reuse or recycling.

 Mobile phones can be easily recycled through online mobile phone recycling companies (enter mobile phone recycling into your search engine); mobile phones dealers and retail outlets (high street stores); or, can be donated to a local charity for reuse or recycling.
 Look within the charity shop map for the mobile phone symbol to find your nearest option.
 It is important, wherever possible, that these items are not disposed of as general waste to be sent to landfill, as they contain heavy metals and precious metals.

-Unwanted paint can be passed on for reuse via free exchange websites.
-Adverts for unwanted items on these sites are placed free of charge and the unwanted item can then be collected for reuse.
-You can refer to our Paint Fact Sheet [77Kb] for more information on how to store and correctly dispose of unwanted household paint.
+Unwanted paint can be passed on for reuse via online exchange websites.
+Adverts for unwanted items on these sites are placed free of charge and the unwanted item can then be collected for reuse, at no cost to the householders.